networkservicemesh/networkservicemesh/docs/nsm_api.md

 /*
  * TODO - other RemoteMechanismParameters
  */

 /*
+ * ConnectionContext - Context of the connection
+ * nsc_connection_addresses - address for the NSC on the connection
+ * nse_connection_addresses - address of the NSE on the connection
+ * routes - prefixes to be routed from the NSC to the connection
+ * additional_addresses - additional addresses provided to the NSC
+ *                        must be valid within the context of the connection
+ *                        and the network service being provided on that connection */ message ConnectionContext {
+    optional Prefix nsc_connection_addresses = 1;
+    optional Prefix nse_connection_addresses = 2;
+    repeated Prefix routes = 3;
+    repeated Prefix additional_addresses = 4;
+}

+/*
  * TODO - we currently cover tunnel negotiation here, we need to also handle address/route negotiation as well